Best Sliding Glass Door Locks of 2025

 We didn’t include this smart lock in our main lineup because of the vast price difference.

-How we picked the best sliding glass door locks
+How we chose the best sliding glass door locks

 We narrowed down the best sliding glass door locks by reading customer reviews and watching installation videos.
 We checked some of the web’s most popular hardware sites for the highest-rated products with plenty of reviews and highly regarded name brands.
 Learn more about how we rank this and all our other best-of lists by reading our full methodology.